edujbarrios/ChatBot-MDX-Component-for-React/README.md

 ```

 ## 📧 Contact
-For questions or feedback, reach out! 😊
+For questions, add-on ideas or feedback, feel free to reach out! 😊